 “Blessed are the meek, for they will inherit the earth.” ~ Zeus didn’t say this.
 He didn’t care about the meek.
 When Zeus threw his thunderbolts, the meek would die with the evil.
 The thunderbolts of Zeus do not differentiate between the meek and the evil.
 The deceptions of Zeus are legendary.
 His sexual conquests, mostly through the use of deception, include: Hera, Aegina, Alcmene, Antiope, Callisto, Danae, Io, Nemesis, Europa, Ganymede, Leda, Metis, and other women of antiquity.
 There is no evidence that the exploits of Zeus made the world a better place.

 The religion of Ancient Athens was founded on the exploits of Zeus.
-The Athenians tried to emulate Zeus in everything—they were violent and warlike.
+The Athenians tried to emulate Zeus—they were rapacious, violent, and warlike.
 They imposed restrictions on their women.
 They enslaved the meek.
 They fought for the sake of fighting with no concern for making the world a better place.
-They needed to fight because they needed to prove to their Gods that they were violent, valorous, and unbeatable.
-A warrior’s death was what the Athenian males yearned for.
+They needed to fight because they needed to prove to their Gods that they were strong and violent, fit to be the followers of Zeus.
+Every Athenian yearned for a warrior’s death.
 Like Achilles, they chose to die in battle and be forever remembered and honored.

 Though Christianity is part of the Western tradition, it is not founded on the philosophy of Zeus—it has a lot in common with the religious thought of Zoroastrians and Hindus.
 The idea that the meek will inherit the earth, which plays a critical role in Christianity, belongs to the Zoroastrian and Hindu (Vedic and pre-Vedic) traditions.